What does Handicap Mean in Golf? (Explained for Beginners)

 4. Calculate the average handicap from the smallest value of the handicap differentials

-Once you have a solid base of handicap differentials, say 10 or more, then you find the average from the lowest rounds.
+Once you have a solid base of golf handicap differentials, say 10 or more, then you find the average from the lowest rounds.
 If you’ve got 20 rounds in the books, take the 10 lowest number of strokes.

 Anything lower, say 15 rounds, and you’ll look at the six lowest scores.